Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 }
 ```

-When you save the file, refresh the page to fetch data from Squidex.
-Right now, again, although the data is available to the page, you cannot see it since we have not rendered the blog post.
-You will now render the loaded blog post on the page.
+The Next.js development server only runs `getStaticProps` to fetch the page data when the page is initally loaded.
+So, to preview the changes made to `getStaticProps`, you will refresh the page.
+When you do so, the data will be made available but since it has not been rendered, nothing will be visible.
+You will now proceed to render the blog post on this page.

 Modify the `BlogPost` function in `[slug].js`: